 Molar mass of lithium (6.94 g/mol), lithium hydroxide monohydrate (41.96 g/mol), and lithium carbonate (73.89 g/mol) were utilized in the above-mentioned formulas, rounded to two decimal places.
 The conversion factor of 6.048 was utilized to convert the lithium to LHM, while the conversion factor of 5.323 was utilized to convert the lithium to LCE.
 While lithium resources are often expressed as LCE within the industry, the final product produced at the KLP will be LHM.
-The calculated total resource in-place volume of the entire KLP is documented in Table 14-2, while the resources contained within the Phase 1 Development Area, and the subject of the PEA, are shown in Table 14-3.
+The calculated total brine volumes and resource in-place volume of the entire KLP is documented in Table 14-2.